metawilm/cl-python/README.md

 Install
 -------

-To compile and load CLPython you need [asdf](http://www.cliki.net/asdf): first create a link from the repository to file _clpython.asd_, then load the system:
+To compile and load CLPython you need [asdf](http://www.cliki.net/asdf).
+First create a link from the repository to files _clpython.asd_ and _clpython-test.asd_.
+Then load the system:

     (asdf:operate 'asdf:load-op :clpython)